“Samsung’s Galaxy Note 10 Plus is half smartphone, half work of art.”

 - Many unnecessary, gimmicky features

 The Samsung Galaxy Note 10 Plus takes everything great about the Galaxy S10 Plus and raises the bar a little further.
-To get to that greatness, you’ll need to get past some gimmicky features, but the phone’s core satisfies so much, you won’t need to hunt for another for a while.
+To get to that greatness, you’ll need to get past gimmicky features, but the phone core is solid.

-This is the phone to buy and hold onto for more than two years; if you’re looking for the all-encompassing phone that can do it all — and do it all well — you can’t do better than the Note 10 Plus.
+This is the phone to buy and hold onto for more than two years easily making it one of the best Android phones out now.
+If you’re looking for the all-encompassing phone that can do it all, and do it all well, you can’t do better than the Note 10 Plus.

 The Galaxy Note 10 Plus is all about style.
 Around front, you’re treated to a vast 6.8-inch screen, which is surrounded by some of the thinnest bezels I’ve seen to date.
 There’s a hole-punch camera again, but unlike those on the Galaxy S10 phones, it’s small and centered.
 You’ll still see it, but it doesn’t take up much space on the status bar.